Cash on Delivery (COD): What Is It and How It Works

 Cash on delivery or COD is a popular form of payment for purchases made online.
-In this method, buyers make payments for their purchases in cash or card at the time of delivery of materials.
-In this process of payment, a buyer is most confident about purchases made and the sales are also higher for online sellers.
+COD allows buyers to make payments for their purchases via cash or card at the time of delivery of their orders.
+Research suggests that the customers are confident about their purchases made via the COD model.
+It also increases the probability of sales for eCommerce sellers.

 The COD Methodology

-From buyer’s viewpoint, cash on the delivery system is preferable as payments are made only after physical verification of a consignment.
-Further, in cases of damaged or wrong deliveries, the good might be returned and payment made only after the ordered product is delivered.
-Payment could be deferred till delivery of the required item is effectuated.
+From the buyer’s viewpoint, the cash on the delivery mode is preferable as payments are made only after a consignment actually arrives.
+Furthermore, in cases of damaged or wrong deliveries, the buyer may refuse to accept the package.
+There are fewer risks since the payment is made only after the ordered product is delivered.
+Payments can be deferred until the delivery of the required item is effectuated.

-COD model of payment is popular in India and there are several reasons for this.
-Essentially, most Indians are comfortable dealing in cash rather than in debit or credit cards for making payments.
+The COD model of payment is popular in India, and there are several reasons for this.
+One is that Indians are comfortable dealing in cash rather than in debit or credit cards for making payments.

-The entire process of order placement and execution is carried except for the payment collection.
-In COD process, only cash payment is made to the supplier by the buyer after consignment is delivered.
+The entire process of COD involves the placement and execution of order except for the collection of the payment.
+The cash payment is made to the supplier by the buyer after the consignment is delivered.
 However, the process of COD begins from the moment your order is placed.

-- Normally, e-Commerce companies have their own logistics.
-If not, they hire a separate logistics company for delivering consignments and collecting payment.
+Usually, eCommerce companies ship via their courier partner.
+If not, they hire a separate logistics partner for delivering consignments and collecting payment.

-- After an order is placed with an e-Commerce company the concerned material is sourced from a supplier of the concerning good.
-Once sourced, an invoice-cum-delivery challan is prepared by the e-Commerce company.
-This invoice-cum-challan is in most cases attached with the consignment for easy retrieval.
+- After an order is placed with an eCommerce company, the concerned item is sourced from a supplier.
+Once sourced, an invoice-cum-delivery challan is prepared by the eCommerce company.
+This invoice-cum-challan is in most cases attached to the consignment for easy retrieval.

-- The consignment together with the invoice is handed over to a logistics company for delivering the material and collect payment in cash.
+- The consignment together with the invoice is handed over to a logistics company for delivering the order and collecting payment in cash.

-- The delivery boy is authorized to collect cash immediately on delivery of the said consignment to the addressee.
-On product delivery, the payment is always collected in cash, from which ‘cash on delivery’ phrase originated.
-However, some companies accept card payments on delivering materials.
-For this purpose delivery boys also carry a card swiping machine.
+- The delivery boy is authorized to collect cash immediately on the delivery of the order to the customer’s doorstep.
+However, some companies accept card payments as well at the time of delivery.
+That being said, delivery executives also carry a card swiping machine.

-- Delivery boy after collecting the invoice amount deposits it in his office.
-The logistics company, in turn, hands over the cash to the supplier or e-Commerce company after deducting handling charges.
+- After the collection of the invoice amount, delivery agents deposit it in the office.
+The logistics company, in turn, hands over the cash to the supplier or the eCommerce company after deducting handling charges.

-The money ultimately reaches the seller or e-Commerce company.
+The money ultimately reaches the merchant of the ordered product.